alex-sumner/roam-parser/README.md

 `[:content "Some text containing  an " [:italic "italic section"] " and a " [:link [:link "nested"] "link"]]`

-The parsing uses the grammar specified in the file `roam.bnf` in the src root for more details see: https://github.com/Engelberg/instaparse/blob/master/docs/ABNF.md
+The parsing conforms to the grammar specified in the file `roam.bnf` in the src root.
+For more details on the format of this file see: https://github.com/Engelberg/instaparse/blob/master/docs/ABNF.md

 The root element of the tree returned is `[:content ...]` and its children are plain text strings mixed with any of the following elements.